tahsinzisan/YelpcloneDemo/README.md

 # Simple Yelp

 This project is a clone of the restaurant review app, Yelp.
 I made the app just for learning purpose.
-This app has just one screen, but the data is fetched from the Yelp API.
+The data of the is fetched from the Yelp API.
+I have made the app long ago following a tutorial from youtube.